momentum-xyz/docs/blog/cwh-interview/2023-02-13-cwh-interview.md

 ## Odyssey is still in alpha on testnet, but what do you imagine could be its role in what you do?

 I’ll start with a story.
 When Decentraland was in pre-alpha, it was similar to Odyssey.
 You had basically a 3D room in the metaverse.
 Then they made a contest where you had to build a scene in the metaverse.
 Now, Decentraland is huge.
-I think Odyssey could take at least 10% of that market.
-They can be huge.
+I think Odyssey has that kind of potential.

 For me, Odyssey can be the perfect outlet to join programming and 3D models.
 The Odyssey team is really supportive, and if the community grows, I could use some game logic implemented by the team via plugins and make my own games.
 I used to run one of the largest Minecraft servers in my country, so I know something about the metaverse.
 Odyssey cares about making things programmable and helping their community, which is not always the case for metaverse platforms.